 Debt burden is the leading cause of financial stress, says the analysis.
 Financial stress can rise when households feel overwhelmed by the amount of debt they have, they are struggling to make ends meet or they are trying to save for college, a home or retirement.
-Last year, a separate study by CompareCards.com found as many as seven in ten Americans have cried over their finances, with household debt (31%) and high-interest credit card balances (20%) being the primary causes.
+A separate study by CompareCards.com found as many as seven in ten Americans have cried over their finances, with household debt (31%) and high-interest credit card balances (20%) being the primary causes.

 A similar study by Northwestern Mutual found that 54% of consumers experience anxiety due to their finances, with money being a dominant source of stress for 44% of those surveyed.
 The majority of consumers (87%) said they were most happy and confident when their finances were in order.